SaifAlmaliki/Hirios/COMPLETION_REPORT.md

 - All components compile
 - Production build successful

 **Note**: Nodemailer warnings are expected (browser compatibility).
-The SMTP functionality will work for Resend and SendGrid (API-based).
 For custom SMTP, recommend moving to Supabase Edge Function in production.

 ---